adimit/werti/README.markdown

+# WERTi
-* WERTi - Providing a Platforrm for Second Language Learning Assistance *
+## Providing a Platform for Second Language Learning Assistance

 WERTi is a web platform for second language learners and programmers interested in providing functionality for second language learning assistance.
 It is